find your perfect postgrad program

-You will almost certainly be wanting to make a few trips home and back, so you want to ensure you don’t fork out for any mistakes on this end of things!
-Whether it’s missing connections, losing tickets, or other such unfortunate occurrences, you want to make sure that your study abroad insurance has a policy on this.
+You will almost certainly want to make a few trips home and back, so you want to ensure you don’t fork out for any mistakes on this end of things!
+Whether it’s missing connections, losing tickets or other such unfortunate occurrences, you want to make sure that your study abroad insurance has a policy on this.

 Do you have a pre-existing medical condition?

 Some insurance for students studying abroad will only cover health issues that arise whilst abroad, so you should make sure that you choose one that allows for a pre-existing condition.
 After all, you don’t want to end up paying a lot of money if something happens that could’ve been saved by a quick check of the policy specifics.